JCruz6725/ConsolePOC.ScheduledTask/ReadMe.md

   https://github.com/NLog/NLog/wiki/EventLog-target#notes

 ### To-Do
-Runner class has depedency in the nlog for logging.
+- Runner class has depedency in the nlog for logging.
 Need to be rewriten with DI to fix.

+- Fix Contrustor documentation.